geo-mac/marp/marp_projects/vault/MDG conference 2023/mdg-paper-2.md

 ---
 # Where art thou, PID literacy?
 - Challenges within the open research culture space generally
-- Open data, data management planning (DMP), etc.
+	- e.g. open data, data management planning (DMP), etc.
 - [Our research reveals](https://doi.org/10.1515/opis-2022-0142) [1] many scholars (~35%) demonstrate limited recognition of even common PIDs, e.g. DOIs & ORCIDs
 	- Even less understanding of how they should be (re)used - widespread confusion
-- Concerning levels of failure recorded by participant scholars with our research instrument
+	- Concerning levels of failure in the PID tests we engaged our participant scholars in
 ---
 ![width:1000px](bmj-box.png)